 About This Palette

-124 COLOURlovers viewed this page and think Piahr knocks their socks off.
+133 COLOURlovers viewed this page and think Piahr would win gold in an awesome competition.

 Too Sexy – This 1979 version of Dracula starred Frank Langella as the Count.
 I immediately tossed out the garlic and silver and began leaving my windows open – oh my! this man is one sexy beast.
 And I mean that literally – he turns into a wolf, as well as a bat.
 I loved the moody, atmospheric feeling of the film; it's beautiful to look at.
 And the effects are well-done and not over-done.
 It's on my list because this was the first vampire movie I'd ever seen where you could totally understand the irresistible mesmerizing power of Dracula.

 Kick-Ass – I was won over by this trilogy when I first saw a certain scene in the trailer for the Fellowship.
 My husband and I were at another movie, and since we're both Tolkien fans, we were excited to see what was coming.
 That scene with Arwen on her horse, holding the unconscious Frodo, facing down all Nine Ring Wraiths – she draws her sword (the SOUND of Elven steel – thrilling!) and says, "If you want him, come and claim him."
 Oh, man – this gorgeous Elven princess is going to open up a major can of whup-ass – get me popcorn now!
 And you won't be surprised to learn that another favorite part is in the Return of the King, when Éowyn triumphs over the witch king.

 Eye Candy – I love most animated films, but this is my favorite of all time; I could watch Totoro over and over again; it's just so beautiful.
 It's so Japanese, it's so surreal; it's so much fun.
 Fabulous art, wonderful story – this movie should be part of the curriculum at every art school.